-Anecdotal Examples of Cannabis’ Impact on Athletic Recovery
+Anecdotal Examples of Cannabis Impact on Athletic Recovery

-Without data from double-blind studies that could isolate cannabis as best as possible to determine how subjects were affected after consuming cannabis post-exercise, we have to rely on anecdotal evidence and expert opinion.
+Without data from double-blind studies that isolate cannabis as best as possible to determine how subjects were affected after consuming cannabis post-exercise, we have to rely on anecdotal evidence and expert opinion.
 We do know that cannabidiol, also known as CBD, can be used to treat a slew of ailments like pain and inflammation, insomnia, anxiety and more.
-This recent evidence from studies makes one wonder: because CBD is naturally found in cannabis along with dozens of other cannabinoids and terpenes, wouldn’t cannabis therefore assist with recovery after exercise?
-The word on the street is cannabis certainly does!
+This recent evidence from studies makes one wonder: because CBD is naturally found in cannabis along with dozens of other cannabinoids and terpenes, wouldn’t cannabis therefore assist with atheltic recovery after exercise?
+The word on the street is that cannabis certainly does!
 Below are a few common exercise-related noteworthy testimonials from those using cannabis to recover:

 Reduced Inflammation & Pain